The visit to this Tirumoolanathar

 Perumanadigal” of Vadakarai Perangiyur by Nakkan’s son Ganaperumanalias

-it was learned the river flowing on the south side of this place during Aditya Karikalan period, latter it might have changed its course)
+Kulamanicka Mutharaiyan, for which 90 (..95..?) sheep/Goat were gifted.
+It was learned that the river flowing on the south side of this place during the Aditya Karikalan period, and later it might have changed its course.

 Rajaraja-I’s 8th reign year incomplete inscription starts with his title,